datfinesoul/tf-aws-lambda-cron/README.md

 ## Overview

-An infrastructure focused Terraform module, that sets up an AWS lambda function placeholder, which is executed on a schedule, but deployed completely via GitHub.
+An infrastructure focused Terraform module, that sets up an AWS lambda function placeholder, which is executed on a schedule, and deployed completely via GitHub.

+This is an opinionated module, that sets up the basic infrastructure to:

+- Create a placeholder lambda in AWS
+- Runs the lambda on a schedule
+- Builds the lambda any way you want in GitHub actions
+- Deploys lambda to S3 using GitHub Actions coupled with automatically populated secrets for access

 ### Requirements